Still a Galley Kitchen—With a Bright Pass-through

-An agave-and-white galley kitchen brings the outdoors, in
+An agave-and-white galley kitchen renovation in Sunnyside brings the outdoors, in

-Project: Transform a dark, awkward and inaccessible kitchen into the heart of the home
+Project: A Sunnyside kitchen renovation to transform a dark, awkward and inaccessible space into the heart of the home

 Before: Gina and Andrew, who met while working on the Broadway production of Billy Elliot, purchased a pre-war two-bedroom apartment in Sunnyside, Queens, the year they married.
 The kitchen did not inspire them to cook at all, with its drab stock cabinets and awkward layout, completely sectioned off from the living area.
 After 2.5 years of ownership, they decided they were ready to tackle the renovation and posted their project to Sweeten, a free service matching renovators with vetted general contractors.